Docklands, Victoria: Response and reception

 The planning of Docklands has raised a large amount of public debate and the area has created significant controversy, particularly the failed Ferris wheel.

 In 1999, Melbourne City Council Director of Projects criticised the disconnection of the precinct to the CBD, claiming that the lack of transport links, particularly pedestrian, meant Docklands was "seriously flawed".

 The problem was exacerbated in 2005, when the pedestrian link between Lonsdale Street and Docklands proposed in 2001 was cut from the final design of the Southern Cross Station development due to budget blowouts.

 In 2006, Royce Millar of The Age referred to it as a "wasted opportunity".

 In 2008, the City of Melbourne released a report which criticised Docklands' lack of transport and wind tunnel effect, lack of green spaces and community facilities.

 In 2009, Neil Mitchell wrote for The Age declaring Docklands as a planning "dud".
 The Lord Mayor, Robert Doyle, has been openly critical of Docklands, claiming in 2009 that it lacks any form of "social glue".

 However, despite the local criticism, in 2009, Sydney travel writer Mal Chenu described Melbourne Docklands as "the envy of Sydneysiders".

 In 2010, VicUrban's general manager David Young acknowledged that Harbour Esplanade "doesn't stack up".
 Kim Dovey, professor of architecture and design at the University of Melbourne, added that Harbour Esplanade was "too big" and claimed that Docklands was "so badly done" that it required a "major rethink".

 The Docklands area came under heavy criticism for the failure to provide a school with families being forced out of the area or needing to commute to state schools already under pressure from the critical shortage of schools in the inner suburbs.
 A private school, Melbourne City School, opened on King Street in 2010 but closed in 2012 due to low enrollments.
 Docklands Primary School in NewQuay opened in January 2021.
 The Docklands Sports Club has run Junior Football and Cricket programs since Summer 2019.

 George Savvides, CEO of Medibank, which has been based in Docklands since 2004, has been critical of the area's lack of soul and amenity, but the company has nevertheless chosen to remain committed to the area.

+"Ghost town" reputation and post COVID-19 Pandemic decline

+In the late 2010s, the area developed a reputation as a ghost town due to rapidly declining activity.
+In 2022 the Victorian Liberal Party declared it as such, citing neglect and poor planning by successive governments causing an extreme lack of activity, especially due to the permanent closure of Central Pier in 2019.
+Docklands has consistently been labelled this way by the media post COVID-19 pandemic.
+By 2023 among the stark lack of activity was exacerbated by a trend of owner occupiers converting their residences to Airbnbs, Costco shutting its flagship store, several prominent businesses closing their doors, and the Walk of Stars being permanently relocated elsewhere.